 - Specialty: Circular knitwear production across the full chain: yarn and fabric development, dyeing, printing, cutting, and sewing.

-- Capacity: Smaller, family-scale operation with tight owner-operator involvement
+- Capacity: Smaller, family-scale operation with tight owner-operator involvement; capacity ceiling around 1,500 units per style

-- Certifications: OEKO-TEX commonly; sustainability certifications added per project
+- Certifications commonly held: OEKO-TEX Standard 100; sustainability certifications added per project

 - Best for: Brands wanting close owner-operator relationships and vertical control without going to a large factory.
 Good first partner for emerging brands that want hands-on attention.

-- Differentiator: Family ownership translates into faster decision-making and better communication on the small-batch end.
+- What makes them different: Family ownership translates into faster decision-making and better communication on the small-batch end.
 The trade-off is capacity ceiling: scaling beyond 1,500 units per style typically requires a second partner.

 7. Anglotex